Asian Games in China postponed because of spread of COVID-19

 The OCA statement said local organizers were “very well prepared to deliver the games on time despite the global challenges.
 However, the decision was taken by all the stakeholders after carefully considering the pandemic situation and the size of the games.”

+The postponement reflects a growing concern among the Chinese leadership about rapidly spreading outbreaks from Shanghai to Beijing in an important political year.
+The ruling Communist Party is holding a major meeting this fall and doesn’t want any signs of instability, pandemic-related or not.

+China is staying with a “zero-COVID” strategy of lockdowns and other restrictions despite the economic costs and the fact that many other countries around the world are loosening up and trying to live with the virus.

-China’s state-run television also reported the postponement in a brief statement, but did not specify anything about rescheduling.
+China’s state-run television also reported the Asian Games postponement in a brief statement, but did not specify anything about rescheduling.

 The Asian Games were to take place from Sept.
 10-25 in the eastern city of Hangzhou and would involve more than 11,000 athletes — more than the typical Summer Olympics.
 The last edition was in 2018 in Jakarta, Indonesia.